turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/ruby_project_etiquette.md

 This task would then be run from the command line using `rake pizza` (from the **project root** -- noticing a pattern?)

-#### Baby's First Rakefile:
+#### Building a Testing Rake Task
-On your own, build your first testing rakefile.

-**Rake Objective:** I go into the root directory of your project, type `rake`, and your test suite (all of your tests) should run
+On your own, build your first testing rake task.
+Our objective is to be able to go into the root directory of your project, type `rake`, and run our test suite (all of your tests) with that one command.

 ```ruby
 require "rake"